Tuesday, August 30, 2016

 The Eagle Hill Bog, in Campobello, has a much more extensive boardwalk, part of which connects to an overlook toward Glensevern Lake and Herring Cove.

 We saw these flowering plants in June.
-Labrador Tea (white), American Larch (red pine cone shaped flower), and Bog American Laurel (pink.)
+Labrador Tea (white), American Larch (red pine cone shaped flower), and Bog Laurel (pink.)
 By the way, the Larch flowers were still present in August and eventually turn into the pine cones.
 (Again, thanks to Josh Fecteau for giving me the proper I.D. of the Laurel)

 In August, the plants are quickly maturing before autumn weather sets in.
 Summers are short in Downeast Maine and on Campobello.
 Bog cranberries are maturing, Labrador Tea plants are pulling in tannins and darkening on the underside of their leaves, Purple Pitcher Plant flowers are now mature fruits with seeds, spiders are taking advantage of surfaces all over the bog to build their webs, and the sphagnum moss is changing from bright green to rich russet colors.